corticon/corticon.js-samples/Browser/JQuery/README.md

 [corticon.js](assets/js/corticon.js) - All of the dynamic form JavaScript happens here

 [main.css](assets/css/main.css) - There's a lot of css here.
 Most of the form specific css is at the bottom.

+[decisionServiceBundle.js](corticon/decisionServiceBundle.js) - The local Decision Service that contains teh configured cars and handles the conditional fields

+[decisionServiceBundle.server.js](corticion/decisionServiceBundle.server.js) - The "server" Decision Service that handles the price quote.
+This is seperated to illustrate the point that you could host this file however you want.

 ## Attribution
 This sample is based off of HTML5UP Zerofour by @ajlkn